Amateur Astronomer Discovers Long-Dead NASA Satellite Has Come Back To Life - Slashdot

 It would likely cost very little more to add the functions of an old satellite to your new stealth satellite's capabilities and duplicate its signals.
 The real data could be getting sent by laser or other less detectable means.
 Just saying.

+The real data could be getting sent by laser or other less detectable means.
+Just saying.

+The tech to do that reliably was only recently invented, in the last ten years in fact IIRC.
+So probably not.
+Just saying.

 The reason things are kept secret is, *always* ...
-(Score:1)
+(Score:3, Insightful)

 ... that you will not like what you’d hear.